EmilMalmsten/two_player_snake/README.md

 A 1v1 snake game where each snake keeps growing.
 Be the last one alive as space keeps getting more and more limited.
 Idea comes from one of the first online games I played as a kid on a Swedish game site called Blip.se

-Built in Python with Tkinter as portfolio project and learning experience for myself.
+Built in Python with Tkinter as a portfolio project and learning experience for myself.